 Our love for the planet is the whole purpose of this workshop.
-The children are taught how the Earth formed in its early days to surviving the day to day journey through space dodging astroids and staying within a nice toastie distance from the Sun without getting burn't to how dropping bits of litter on our home can really mess it up!
+In the world today children are being told about global warming, climate change and land fills!
+We have built a workshop to help them understand what all of this is about.
+The children are taught how the Earth formed in its early days to surviving the day to day journey through space dodging asteroids and staying within a nice toastie distance from the Sun.
 Join us on a voyage of fun, science and discovery to find out how this big rock of ours works and how we can keep it the brilliant place it is!

 The Earth and the Moon once crashed into each other many, many moons ago!
-Ha, but when the Earth was first forming the orbits between the big lumps of rock that were quite happily forming got a tad close and Boom they rocketed into each other!
-They then went spinning off from each other and if that had not have happened for one surfers would have nothing to ride at the beech but we would not spin at the right speed to have steadied out and given Earth a chance to slow down and start forming everything.
+Ha, but when the Earth was first forming the orbits, the big lumps of rock that were quite happily forming got a tad close and Boom! they rocketed into each other!
+They then went spinning off from each other and if that had not have happened then (for one surfers would have nothing to ride at the beach!) we would not spin at the right speed to have steadied out and Earth would not have had a chance to slow down and start forming everything.

-So Earth, we walk on it everyday, and have you ever stopped to think about how much is actually packed on it!
-Beeches, Oceans, Forrest's, Ice, it is just packed!
-But why?
+So...
+Earth, we walk on it everyday.
+Have you ever stopped to think about how much is actually packed on it?!
+Beaches, Oceans, Forest's, Ice, it is just packed!
+But, why?